 Heading into the C:\Program Files\Safari directory shows us the program files and a few surprises namely DLLs that appear to wrap up some of Cocoa’s programming libraries – namely CoreFoundation, CoreGraphics and CFNetwork which all at first glance expose quite possibly APIs for a YellowBox revival.

 For those not in the know OpenStep applications (the basis for Apple’s Cocoa programming system) used to run on Windows.
 In fact Apple’s WebObjects system comprised of a ProjectBuilder programming system that was Cocoa-on-Windows known as YellowBox.

-YellowBox died a death because some of it included expensive-to-licence components such as the Display PostScript rendering system therefore preventing a free runtime.
+YellowBox died a death because some of it included expensive-to-license components such as the Display PostScript rendering system therefore preventing a free run-time.
 Now that Apple have wiped that out with their own free Quartz engine…

 Language support is English only at the moment but the standard resource plumbing system used in Mac OS X is there.
 I wonder if you can just copy the Mac folders to Windows to make other languages available?
 If not, I’m sure they’ll be in soon.

 Apple have included TrueType fonts of the Mac OS X system fonts known as Lucida Grande and Lucida Grande Bold in the C:\Program Files\Safari\Safari.resources folder.

 Drag them into your Windows fonts folder and enjoy them everywhere :)